jrebillat/Xlayer/README.md

 In this case you are able to specify some information before parsing the file.

 ### Registring packages and classes
+By default, all classes from the jars in the class path are already registered.
+The ones that may not be registered are those in the system libraries (java.*, javax.* and so on).
 You may register packages or specific classes before parsing the XML file, using :
 ```java
 void Manager.addPackage(String pack);